morece/morece.github.io/README.md

 ```
 # Site settings
-title: Jlcao Blog           # title of your website
+title: Morece Blog           # title of your website
 SEOTitle: Jack Blog         # check out docs for more detail
 description: "Cool Blog"    # ...

 # SNS settings
-github_username: caojiele   # modify this account to yours
+github_username: morece   # modify this account to yours
-weibo_username: caojiele    # the footer woule be auto-updated.
+weibo_username: morece    # the footer woule be auto-updated.

 # Build settings
 # paginate: 10              # nums of posts in one page